 How can you tell if the friendship SHOULD go on to the next level?

 DAWSON: The decision to take a friendship to the next level, from friendship to a dating relationship, has to be a mutual decision.
 Both sides have to agree they want to go deeper with the other person.

-But as I often say, these things have to be talked out, even though you are best of friends.
+But as I often say, these things have to be talked out.
 Unless they are talked out, there can be confusion and hurt feelings.
 So whoever brings up the subject has put themselves in somewhat of a vulnerable position.
 Yet, good friendships can endure these trying times.

 The best thing I can tell you is to be patient.
 Let the relationship grow, and when you feel like you’re ready, I’d encourage you to find a time when the two of you are alone, and try bringing up the topic.
 With a friendship based on honesty and trust, you will be able to face the challenge of being vulnerable.

 Try saying something like, “You’re a great friend, and I don’t ever want that to change.
 And honestly, I’ve always wondered if this friendship would ever turn into something deeper.
 But I’m not sure how we would know.
 Do you have any ideas?”
 Asking him for his opinion is a great way to show you value what he thinks and feels, and you’ll find out if you’re on track.